clipperhouse/words/README.md

 --

-If you have a [Go installation](https://go.dev/doc/install), you can also `go get github.com/clipperhouse/words`
+If you have a [Go installation](https://go.dev/doc/install), you can also `go install github.com/clipperhouse/words`.

 ### Example